David Gauld

 University of Auckland, having been in the Department as a lecturer and so on since 1969.
 I have formally retired, but have accepted a four-year appointment in a half time position.
 My office is in room 419 of the Mathematical and Physical Sciences Building.
 My phone number is (64)(9)9238697.
 Look at this map of the world to see where my office is.

-To go back to the beginning, I was born in Inglewood, NZ, and attended the long since defunct Pukeho Primary School (last time I visited I wondered whether the school building will outlast the last of its former pupils.
-Challenge: I can name all of the children who went to my primary school during the whole of the time I attended, from the big kids when I was little to the little kids when I was big; can you?).
+To go back to the beginning, I was born in Inglewood, NZ, and attended the long since defunct Pukeho Primary School (it closed as a school one year after I left it and, while the building remains, the last time I visited I wondered whether it will outlast the last of its former pupils).
+Challenge: I can name all of the children who went to my primary school during the whole of the time I attended, from the big kids when I was little to the little kids when I was big; can you?
 Three of my high school years were at

-Inglewood High School: I hope the photo on the IHS website makes you jealous!
+Inglewood High School: I hope the photo on the IHS website of the school with the mountain as background makes you jealous!
 IHS celebrated its 50th anniversary in 2007.
 I attended the official celebrations and was thrilled to meet quite a few others who, like me, attended IHS that hot summer's day it opened.
 Here's a photo of my fifth form class (I'm the smallest kid there).
 This is the entire fifth form at IHS that year: why are there twice as many girls as boys?
-The year before IHS opened I attended Wanganui Technical College and my last high school year was at the New Plymouth Boys' High School.
+The year before IHS opened I attended Wanganui Technical College (which has undergone a number of transitional names to its current Wanganui City College) and my last high school year was at the New Plymouth Boys' High School.
 I did my BSc and MSc degrees at Auckland before moving to Los Angeles where I completed a PhD in topology.
+One of the signatures on my PhD certificate was of someone who went on to bigger things.
 I am a member of the Allahabad, American, Australian and New Zealand Mathematical Societies, having been President of the last of these in 1981-2.
 I was also the founding secretary of the New Zealand Mathematics Research Institute, but retired from that position in 2011 after 13 years on the job.
+For many years I have been involved with the New Zealand Journal of Mathematics and its predecessor the Mathematical Chronicle: this journal, a joint publication of the Mathematics Department of the University of Auckland and the New Zealand Mathematical Society, has no page charges and is available free of subscription at the address above.

 I have served in a number of administrative roles in the University.
 Most notable was as Head of the Department of Mathematics (Mathematics and Statistics a lot of that time).
 My terms as Head were from 1/6/1981 to 31/1/1990, 1/2/1993 to 14/8/1994 and 21/5/2001 to 31/1/2005.
 From 15/8/1994 to 28/2/1997 I was the University's Assistant Vice-Chancellor (Research) and from 1/1/2001 until 31/7/2001 I was Associate Dean for Budgets for the Faculty of Science.

-I have had six PhD students who have completed their degrees.
+I have had eight PhD students who have completed their degrees.
 Two of those,

 Sina